-Action description

-No.

-- 1.1 Deliver community programs to accelerate climate action including: - A 'community connectors' program to enable at least 200 people each year from across the community to take climate action in their communities - Workshops to increase people's knowledge of the climate crisis and provide skills for effective climate advocacy and action - Educational events and campaigns with practical ways to help people change behaviours to reduce carbon emissions - Developing a '100% Renewable Yarra' campaign in partnership with YFF - Showcasing community climate action through open days, tours and other recognition - Working across sectors to support and partner with organisations, community groups and neighbourhood houses taking climate action
+1. Mobilise and enable the community to respond to the climate emergency Action description Resourcingb Who No. Community mobilisation and capacity building 1.1 Deliver community programs to accelerate climate action including: Commence Lead: Sustainability program • A 'community connectors' program to enable at least 200 people within existing each year from across the community to take climate action in Support: resources, with their communities Communications further resourcing • Workshops to increase people's knowledge of the climate crisis and Partners: to be subject to provide skills for effective climate advocacy and action Climate and future budget environment • Educational events and campaigns with practical ways to help people processes. groups, change behaviours to reduce carbon emissions Indicative future Other • Developing a '100% Renewable Yarra' campaign in partnership with funding: at community YEF least \$100,000 organisations, • Showcasing community climate action through open days, tours and per year with Yarra Energy other recognition additional Foundation resources • Working across sectors to support and partner with organisations, required for an community groups and neighbourhood houses taking climate action expanded '100% Renewable Yarra' campaign.